 Doctors warn another COVID wave could hit Ohio in time for the holidays

-Dr. Bruce Vanderhoff, Ohio Department of Health director, said new variants of omicron, XBB, BQ.1.1, that are hitting other countries right now could make their way to Ohio.
+Dr. Bruce Vanderhoff, Ohio Department of Health director, said new variants of omicron, XBB and BQ.1.1, that are hitting other countries right now could make their way to Ohio.

 "This could coincide with the holiday season and the opportunity for larger indoor gatherings whether it be for Halloween costume parties or Thanksgiving dinner or December holiday parties and get togethers," Vanderhoff warned.